StilgarBF/jellyfin-tag-audio-lang/README.md

    - After running the script, open your Jellyfin web interface.
    - Navigate to your library’s menu (using the three dots).
    - Click **"Refresh metadata"** and then **"Scan for new and updated files"** to load the new tags.
+   - You can now filter media by "tags" and "Deutsch"/"German"

 ## Extending for Other Languages